Oddman43/BIR_EDA/readme.md

 My peak week was the one right before the exam (**13–19 Jan 2025**) with **48 h** accumulated, including my all-time daily record of **9.59 h**.

 January leads the ranking, with October close behind.
-November logged noticeably fewer hours than both neighbours—a first red-flag for burnout—yet study sessions continued; the December upswing shows the fatigue was real but reversible.
+November logged noticeably fewer hours than both neighbours a first red-flag for burnout, yet study sessions continued and the December upswing shows the fatigue was real but reversible.

 ![barchart hours month](images/barplot_total_time_month.png)